x-saim/LightBnB/README.md

 #### Seeds & Data

 1. The repo contains preloaded seed files that include sample data.
 Run the seed files by inputting the following command in your CLI: `\i seeds/01_seeds.sql` and `\i seeds/02_seeds.sql`.
+These commands will only work if you are in the cloned repo directory `/Lightbnb`.

 ### Running the Server

+1. Download the project from https://github.com/lighthouse-labs/LightBnB_WebApp.

+Once the project has downloaded:
+- Extract and drag the extracted LightBnB_WebApp folder into your lightbnb folder.
+- `cd` into the LightBnB_WebApp directory.
+- Install any dependencies with `npm i`.

-1. Change the directory to the LightBnB_WebApp-master folder.
+2. Change the directory to the LightBnB_WebApp-master folder.
 Make sure to replace LightBnB_WebApp-master with the correct directory name if it differs in your project.
-2. Start the server by running the following command in the command line interface (CLI): `npm run local`
+3. Start the server by running the following command in the command line interface (CLI): `npm run local`

 This will start the LightBnB server and make the application accessible through your browser at http://localhost:3000/.

+* Note: You may need to have npx installed first. `npm install -g npx`

 ## Dependencies
 The LightBnb project has the following dependencies: